 Who are the Capital One transfer partners?

-There are 15 Capital One airline partners.
-Unfortunately, Capital One doesn’t have any hotel transfer partners except for their earning partnership with Hotels.com.
+There are 15 Capital One airline partners and 3 Capital One hotel partners.

 The Capital One airline partners are: